saeg/road2fault/README.md

 We considered the worst case scenario to deal with ties, i.e., all blocks with score equal to the faulty one are included to determine the position of the faulty one block.

-The extractor also generates a log file containing all blocks and methods visited for all strategies per program, fault and heuristic.
+2. A log file containing all blocks and methods visited for all strategies per program, fault and heuristic.

+3. Bar plot charts with the results by program and for all programs, comparing CH-FB, ICD-FB, and BL, and also for CH-LS, ICD-LS, and BL.

 ### Other strategies:
 InspectionStrategy: original strategy used in the 1st version of icd.
 Methods with the same name are included at